George Andrew Davis Jr.: Early life

 Davis was born in Dublin, Texas, on December 1, 1920.
 He was the seventh of nine children born to George Davis Sr. and Pearl Love Davis.
 During his childhood, Davis also briefly lived in Maple, Texas.
 Davis attended Morton High School in Morton, Texas.
 Davis then attended Harding College in Searcy, Arkansas.
 After obtaining a degree, he returned to Texas.
 He took up farming for a time with his family before eventually deciding to join the military.

 Friends and colleagues would later describe Davis as quiet, calm, and reserved as well as a natural leader.
 When flying, he would become "cool and calculating" in combat.
 He did not drink alcohol or smoke tobacco, unlike many other pilots, and he had a subdued personality despite his "daredevil" flying style.

-Davis married Doris Lynn Forgason, and was survived by three children, Mary Margaret Davis (born 1944) and George Davis III (born 1950).
+Davis married Doris Lynn Forgason.
+They had children Mary Margaret Davis (born 1944) and George Davis III (born 1950).
 His wife was six months pregnant with their third child, Charles Lynn Davis, at the time of his death in 1952.

 Military career

 World War II

 On March 21, 1942, Davis enlisted in the United States Army in Lubbock, Texas, just after the US entry into World War II.
 On June 3, he was appointed an aviation cadet in the Army Air Corps.
 He was moved to Kelly Field in San Antonio, Texas, for pre-flight training, which he completed in August.
 He was then moved to Jones Field in Bonham, Texas, for primary flight training.
 During this training, he got his first 60 hours of flight time aboard a Fairchild PT-19 trainer aircraft.
 Then he flew for another 74 hours during Basic Flight Training in Waco, Texas, and underwent a final stint of training aboard the T-6 Texan at Aloe Field in Victoria, Texas.
 On February 16, 1943, Davis completed his training, was commissioned as a second lieutenant in the US Army Reserve, and was immediately ordered into active duty with the Army Air Forces.
 By this time he had accrued 314 hours of flight time.

-Davis' first assignment was to join the 312th Bombardment Group based at Bowman Field in Louisville, Kentucky, where he became qualified to fly the P-40 Warhawk fighter plane.
+Davis's first assignment was to join the 312th Bombardment Group based at Bowman Field in Louisville, Kentucky, where he became qualified to fly the P-40 Warhawk fighter plane.
 He continued training there until August 1943, when the group was ordered to the Pacific Theater of Operations.